Fake news: Facebook

 After the 2016 American election and the run-up to the German election, Facebook began labeling and warning of inaccurate news and partnered with independent fact-checkers to label inaccurate news, warning readers before sharing it.
 After a story is flagged as disputed, it will be reviewed by the third-party fact-checkers.
 Then, if it has been proven to be a fake news story, the post cannot be turned into an ad or promoted.
 Artificial intelligence is one of the more recent technologies being developed in the United States and Europe to recognize and eliminate fake news through algorithms.
 In 2017, Facebook targeted 30,000 accounts related to the spread of misinformation regarding the French presidential election.

 In 2020, during the COVID-19 pandemic, Facebook found that troll farms from North Macedonia and the Philippines pushed coronavirus disinformation.
-The publisher that used contents from these farms were banned from the platform.
+The publishers that used contents from these farms were banned from the platform.

 Google

 In March 2018, Google launched Google News Initiative (GNI) to fight the spread of fake news.
 It launched GNI under the belief that quality journalism and identifying truth online is crucial.
 GNI has three goals: "to elevate and strengthen quality journalism, evolve business models to drive sustainable growth and empower news organizations through technological innovation".
 To achieve the first goal, Google created the Disinfo Lab, which combats the spread of fake news during crucial times such as elections or breaking news.
 The company is also working to adjust its systems to display more trustworthy content during times of breaking news.
 To make it easier for users to subscribe to media publishers, Google created Subscribe with Google.
 Additionally, they have created a dashboard, News Consumer Insights that allows news organizations to better understand their audiences using data and analytics.
-Google will spend $300 million through 2021 on these efforts, among others, to combat fake news.
+Google was to spend $300 million through 2021 on these efforts, among others, to combat fake news.

 In November 2020, YouTube (owned by Google) suspended news outlet One America News Network (OANN) for a week for spreading misinformation on coronavirus.
 The outlet has violated YouTube's policy multiple times.
 A video that falsely promoted a guaranteed cure to the virus has been deleted from the channel.